 In 2007, for my 50th birthday, I hosted a historic Colheita tasting with a couple of bottles going back to 1815 and nearly half of the 30 bottles shared were from the 19th century.
 Additionally, there was a surprise horizontal tasting of nine bottles of Colheita from the exalted 1937 vintage.
 You can find a detailed report of my World Class Colheita Celebration here on the FTLOP Blog if you are interested in probably the most prolific Colheita tasting ever held; this will provide a fun read.

 It should be noted that there are also White Colheitas, the oldest I’ve had from bottle, was a 1917 Niepoort which was a marvelous drink and I’ve also enjoyed the 1952 Dalva Golden White Colheita.
 These have a beautiful flavor profile and extraordinary aromatics and although it is a rare category, they’re really worth seeking out.

-As in the picture below, there are some Colheitas from the 1800’s that are still aging in small oak barrels in Vila Nova de Gaia.
+As you can see in the picture, there are some Colheitas from the 1800’s that are still aging in small oak barrels in Vila Nova de Gaia.
 It is not uncommon to encounter small holdings of really old Colheitas when visiting the Douro too.
 At the same Port Lodge in Gaia, I also was fortunate to taste and 1863 White Colheita side-by-side with a 1863 Colheita (from red grapes).
 Neither of these 3 barrel samples, have ever been bottled and the only way to try them is by visiting in person.
 Colheitas change dramatically during their extended time in cask and take on flavors of dried fruits, nuts, citrus and exotic spices, while becoming very smooth and complex the older they get.
 However, there are many older bottles available today and the pricing is very solid.